Our Beginnings Run Deep

 1916

-Major flood causes extensive damage in the Gorge, kills eight people In Bat Cave, destroys Chimney Rock Bridge.
+The road and bridge to Chimney Rock Park opens.
+A major flood causes extensive damage in the Gorge, kills eight people In Bat Cave, and destroys the Chimney Rock Bridge.

 1917